rayarachelian/lisaem/README.md

 Nomenclature wise, LisaEm is in line with the other Lisa related things such as Lisa Pascal Workshop, or Lisa Office System, or LisaWrite, or LisaList.

+## 2021.01.15

+Added TerminalWx vt100 terminal widget, xmodem for interfacing with BLU switched Preferences for serial port to pull down menu instead of radio button since there's too many endpoints now.
+Disabled Serial port A as it causes crashing in Lisa Terminal

 ## 2020.08.21